The Elder Scrolls VI: Release

 The game was formally announced during Bethesda's conference at the Electronic Entertainment Expo 2018 event on June 10 that year, where Todd Howard presented a short teaser trailer, and revealed that the project had started pre-production, with its launch scheduled to follow the releases of the studio's imminent games in development, Fallout 76 (2018) and Starfield (2023).

-In September 2020, Microsoft entered an agreement to acquire Bethesda Softworks' parent company, ZeniMax Media for US$7.5 billion, thereby receiving ownership of Bethesda's various development teams, including Bethesda Game Studios, as part of Microsoft Gaming.
-Upon the completion of the ZeniMax acquisition, Xbox CEO Phil Spencer stated that making future Bethesda games exclusive to their platforms was done to signify his commitment to bringing "the full complete package of what we have", a sentiment he shared for other franchises under the Xbox umbrella; he also said that the game will launch after the upcoming Fable game from Playground Games, which is currently scheduled for 2026.
+In September 2020, Microsoft entered an agreement to acquire Bethesda Softworks' parent company, ZeniMax Media for US$7.5 billion, thereby receiving ownership of Bethesda's various development teams and franchises, including Bethesda Game Studios and The Elder Scrolls, as part of Microsoft Gaming.
+Upon the completion of the ZeniMax acquisition, former Xbox CEO Phil Spencer stated that making future Bethesda games exclusive to their platforms was done to signify his commitment to bringing "the full complete package of what we have", a sentiment he shared for other franchises under the Xbox umbrella; he also said that the game will launch after the upcoming Fable game from Playground Games, which is currently scheduled for 2027.
 Prior to Microsoft's acquisition of ZeniMax Media, the game was initially targeting a launch date during the 2024 fiscal year period.

 In June 2023, Phil Spencer provided an update on the game's release timing at a Federal Trade Commission (FTC) hearing concerning Microsoft's acquisition of Activision-Blizzard, stating that the title was still estimated to be "five plus years away" from launch, and that any target platforms were undecided at that particular stage.
-Leaked internal documents submitted to the FTC from the trial period revealed the game was anticipated to launch in 2026 at the earliest.
+Leaked internal documents submitted to the FTC from the trial period revealed the game was anticipated to launch in 2026 at the earliest for Windows and as an Xbox console exclusive.
+(Note: Due to the prolonged release, IGN said in 2023 that "According to the leak, this mysterious next generation of Xbox is tentatively planned to hit shelves in 2028.
+With The Elder Scrolls 6 said to be at least five years away, there's a good chance Bethesda will launch the sequel on this new Xbox platform.")
+During a July 2026 Q&A session at Bloomberg News, journalist Jason Schreier stated that The Elder Scrolls VI was still estimated to be at least two years away from release, suggesting a launch no earlier than 2028.
+Separately, IGN reported that more than 50 employees at Bethesda Game Studios had been laid off as part of Microsoft's restructuring of its Xbox division, with current and former staff expressing concerns that the layoffs could negatively affect the game's development through delays, increased crunch, and the loss of experienced developers.